Aravindakum/CouchbaseMontoring-NodeJS-Kibana/README.txt

-Run nodejs component through nodejs server as below ( install the dependent elastic search and other modules thro npm install) node cbmonitor-nodejs-app or run through cloud foundry as below cf push cbmonitor-nodejs-app -b https://github.com/cloudfoundry/nodejs-buildpack --no-route
+Run nodejs component through nodejs server as below ( install the dependent elastic search and other modules thro npm install) node cbmonitor-nodejs-app or run through cloud foundry as below cf push cbmonitor.js -b https://github.com/cloudfoundry/nodejs-buildpack --no-route

 Elastic Search :
 Create a template for elastic search index as below, this enables to store the _timestamp field